M-Sc-Research/Generative_Ai/Introduction-to-LLMs-and-the-generative-AI-project/readme.md

 ![Screenshot from 2024-03-09 18-53-39](https://github.com/M-Sc-Research/Generative_Ai/assets/96652895/6c965a8d-5ea4-440f-bb13-035f192509ee)

 > BFLOAT16 uses the full eight bits to represent the exponent but truncates the fraction to just seven bits.
-This not only saves memory but also increases model performance by speeding up calculations.
-The downside is that BF16 is not well suited for integer calculations, but these are relatively rare in deep learning.
+This saves memory and increases model performance by speeding up calculations.
+The downside is that BF16 is not well suited for integer calculations, which are relatively rare in deep learning.

 ## FP32 to BFLOAT16(Brain Floating Point Format)